va7sdf/va7sdf.github.io/_posts/2018-04-13-raspberry-pi-real--time-flight-tracker-updated.md

 	[screenshot]

+1. The opensky-feeder install will ask for the following information on separate ncurses screens:

+	+	latitude of the antenna
+	+	longitude of the antenna
+	+	altitude of the antenna
+	+   your OpenSky-Network username
+	+	serial number of your existing receiver, which you will leave blank for a new receiver
+	+	port for the output from dump1090, type **30005**, and
+	+	host of the system running dump1090, type **localhost**

 ---

 ## dump1090 Virtual Radar

 Visit http://192.168.1.31:8080/ in your browser to view the dump1090 virtual radar. \(Remember to substitute 192.168.1.31 with the IP of your Pi.\) You should see a Google Map of Europe.
 Once you pan and zoom the map to your location, it should look similar to the screenshot below and, if there's any air traffic in the area your receiver can pick up, those flights will be displayed.

 Keep in mind that only flights transmitting ADS-B data are represented on the map because MODE-S doesn't send position information.
-All flights detected will be listed in the right hand side.
+All flights detected will be listed in the right-hand side.

 <figure class="ink-image">
 	<a href="{{ site.baseurl }}/assets/images/2018/04/13/raspberry-pi-real--time-flight-tracker-updated/Boeing_737_Max-dump1090.png">